Hua Hin, Thailand - Things to Do in Hua Hin

 Explore Hua Hin Railway Station

-This historic railway station, built in 1911, is one of Thailand's most beautiful train stations and serves as an iconic symbol of Hua Hin.
-The distinctive red and cream colored royal waiting room was built for King Rama VI and features traditional Thai architecture.
-The station is still operational and offers a glimpse into the town's royal heritage while serving as a popular photography spot.
+Built in 1911, this historic railway station ranks among Thailand's most beautiful and is an iconic Hua Hin symbol.
+The distinctive red and cream royal waiting room was built for King Rama VI and features traditional Thai architecture.
+Still operational today.
+The station offers glimpses into the town's royal heritage while serving as a popular photography spot for visitors.

 Booking Tip: Entry is free and the station is open daily.
 Visit early morning or late afternoon for the best lighting for photos.
 You can also catch trains to Bangkok from here - book tickets in advance during peak seasons for around 44-100 THB depending on class.